ludiosarchive/Pyquitter/README.md

 ```

 Run the above program with `looper`, which will restart it every time it quits:

 ```
 looper python demo.py
 ```

+If you modify demo.py or any module it has imported, you'll see the program restart.

 Running the tests